mlcheng/js-test/README.md

 And the results will be styled and beautiful to look at.

 ## Real-world usage
-When you want to test your code, require `inject.js` and `test.js` in your file. `inject()` will allow you to inject any file into the test scenario and run it in the same context.
+When you want to test your code, require `test.js` in your file.
+An exported `inject()` function will allow you to inject any file into the test scenario and run it in the same context.
 The syntax of `inject()` is as follows:

 ```javascript
 inject(context, relativePath);